 The supremely stylish alt-history series Hunters has been renewed for a second season.

-Here's what we know so far about Hunters Season 2, including what direction the story will go in, which cast members will be back, and when the release date might arrive.
+Here's what we know so far about Hunters Season 2, including what direction the story will go in and which cast members will be back.

 Hunters has been renewed for Season 2, Amazon confirmed on August 4, 2020: